rahulsom/todos-ios/README.md

 ```bash
 bundle exec pod setup
 ```
 4. Using cocoapods, install all dependencies.
+This will become obsolete with `org.openbakery:xcode-plugin:0.11.3`.
 ```bash
 bundle exec pod install
 ```